Bats in Backyards

 • 4 species were found that are listed as Vulnerable (threatened species)

-• There were also large numbers of calls recorded for Vulnerable species Miniopterus orianae (Large Bent-winged Bat) and Saccolaimus flaviventris (Yellow-bellied Sheath-tailed Bat)
+• There were large numbers of calls recorded for Vulnerable species Miniopterus orianae (Large Bent-winged Bat) and Saccolaimus flaviventris (Yellow-bellied Sheath-tailed Bat)

 CLICK HERE to view the Species Profiles for these microbats.